prmrdl/XenGuide/sites/prototype/content/Concepts/introfreightrate.md

 In other cases, Xeneta computes <a href="https://support.xeneta.com/hc/en-us/articles/115003199553-Estimated-Rates" target="_blank">estimated rates</a> that provide calculated approximations of what prices might be like for trade lanes lacking freight rate data.

-## What Can I Use Xeneta For?
+## What can I use Xeneta for?

-At its core, the Xeneta platform helps you understand the ocean freight market and your position relative to it.
+At its core, the Xeneta platform helps you understand the ocean freight market and your position within it.
 Take a look at our <a href="{{< ref "Introduction/quickstart.md" >}}" target="_blank">Quickstart Guide</a> to see how it can benefit your organization.

 ## Next Steps